RockitBootcamp/Student-Resources/PHP/03 Basic Logic/README.md

 Let's decide if you're a cat person or a dog person (or neither).
 Write some logic that shows which one you are.
 Feel free to come up with your own circumstances but some options might be:

 - Do I travel a lot?
-- Do I like to take walks
+- Do I like to take walks?
 - Do I want my face trampled on in the morning?
 - Do I want to teach my pet tricks?
 - Am I crazy?